 - Tax relief companies provide guidance and representation to resolve tax debt.
 Tax resolution services include audit representation, criminal tax defense, installment plans, levy releases and penalty abatement.
 Tax debt solutions help you deal with the IRS to stop wage garnishment, remove liens and file unfiled tax returns.

 - A tax relief firm can file an IRS audit appeal or IRS collections appeal on your behalf.
 The Office of Appeals, an independent organization within the IRS, handles all tax forgiveness appeals.
 Appeals are considered informal if the Office of Appeals representative contacts you by telephone, mail or email for discussion.
 Before speaking with the representative, a tax relief company helps prepare a list of reasons you are objecting to the IRS’s decision.
 IRS appeals can take from several months to a year to complete.

 - Some tax relief companies work with business owners who owe taxes to the government but cannot pay them.
-These issues typically involve payroll taxes, including employee wage deductions that have not been paid.
+These issues typically involve payroll taxes, including employee wage deductions that have not been paid, or excise taxes.
 Many of these business owners are at the helm of companies struggling to stay financially solvent.
 It’s essential to have this issue resolved to avoid the IRS seizing the company’s assets to fulfill the debt.

 Nobody likes dealing with the IRS, but the longer you wait, the larger your tax debt becomes.
 Some different tax debt resolution options to pay off the IRS in full or partial payments include:

 - Lump-sum payment: If you owe money to the IRS, it’s always best to pay in full to minimize interest charges and penalties.
 If you can’t make the whole payment all at once, you could qualify for an extension of up to 120 days.

 - Payment plan: If you can’t pay everything you owe immediately, you can negotiate with the IRS to come up with a short- or long-term payment plan.